MiguelMurilloG/cookingclass/README.md

 ## Acknowledgements

-- The README template provided y Code Institute on the sample project README.md from "Project Portfolio 1"
+- The README template provided by Code Institute on the sample project README.md from "Project Portfolio 1"
-- The online tutors for all their help.
 - The Code Institute slack community.
 - Online tutorials about HTML and CSS.
-- Special thanks to Code Institute for guidance and support throughout the development process.
+- Special thanks to Code Institute and my mentor Sheryl for guidance and support throughout the development process.